aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/cross-platform-2d-graphics/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Furthermore, you can run C# applications with the Aspose library in a Docker container.
-For more information about Docker installation, please refer to the <a href="https://docs.aspose.com/drawing/net/how-to-run-aspose-drawing-in-docker/">Aspose.Drawing documentation</a>.
+Furthermore, you can run Java applications with the Aspose library in a Docker container.
+For more information about Docker installation, please refer to the <a href="https://docs.aspose.com/drawing/java/how-to-run-aspose-drawing-in-docker/">Aspose.Drawing documentation</a>.
 </p>

 ### Aspose Drawing library use cases